-Dividends received within the £2,000 allowance will still count towards the basic or higher rate bands and may therefore affect the rate of tax paid on dividends received in excess of the £2,000 allowance.
+Dividends received within the £2,000 allowance still count towards the basic or higher rate bands and may therefore affect the rate of tax paid on dividends received in excess of the £2,000 allowance.
 Dividends received by pension funds and dividends received on shares held in an ISA continue to be tax-free.

 Income Tax is also due on certain non-cash benefits received from an employer including:

 The rules for obtaining tax relief for business related expenditure incurred by employees are notoriously restrictive.

 Taxpayers who are employed usually have most, if not all, of their tax collected using the Pay as You Earn (PAYE) system.
 The employer will deduct tax using a tax code determined by HMRC to calculate how much tax should be paid.